Prominent Egyptian activist arrested as crackdown continues

-CAIRO (Reuters) - A prominent Egyptian activist who was released on probation in March was arrested on Sunday, said his family and a security source, the latest detention in what activists say is the largest wave of arrests since President Abdel Fattah al-Sisi took office.
+CAIRO (Reuters) - A prominent Egyptian activist who was released on probation in March was arrested again on Sunday, his family and a security source said, part of what government critics say is the largest wave of arrests since President Abdel Fattah al-Sisi took power.

 Rights groups say about 1,900 people have been detained since anti-government protests began in Cairo and other Egyptian cities last week.
 The public prosecutor’s office said on Thursday no more than 1,000 suspects had been questioned.